-Please see my very comprehensive Price List.
-There may be an extra charge if you are interested in an item from frozen Taxidermy stock.
+Please see my very comprehensive Taxidermy Price List.
+There may be an extra charge if you are interested in an item from my frozen taxidermy stock.

 I am unable to give free valuations as I am self-employed and cannot take excessive time on such enquiries unless there is some form of payment to cover my time.
-Please do not think me rude but with I was getting over 50 emails a day on this subject, I would need to spend hours a day earning nothing just to answer such emails.
+Please do not think me rude but I getting many emails on this subject and I would need to spend hours each day earning nothing just to answer such emails.

-One other thing to bear in mind is that you may need a Licence to sell the item. check with DEFRA now Animal Health.
+One other thing to bear in mind is that you may need an Article 10 licence to sell the item and you should check with DEFRA, now Animal Health.

 I am unable to give a quick free advice on this due to the complexity and possible legal implications.

-Licencing depends on the item and you should get in contact with Department for Environment, Food and Rural Affairs (DEFRA), now known as Animal Health, at Rm 8/22 Tollgate House Bristol BS2 9DJ.
-They are the governing body for Taxidermy in the UK.
+Licensing depends on the item and you should get in contact with the Department for Environment, Food and Rural Affairs (DEFRA), now known as Animal Health, at Rm 8/22 Tollgate House Bristol BS2 9DJ.
+They are the governing body for taxidermy in the UK.

 I get quite a few enquiries asking for a " local" taxidermist.
 I do not have a database of taxidermists although I know a few.

-If you are just looking for a taxidermist near to you and you and quality is not important, try your local Yellow Pages.
+If you are just looking for a taxidermist near to you and quality is not important, try your local Yellow Pages.

 This is not "dip in magic ingredient A".
 It is a complex area and not for the faint hearted.
 Do a web search for tanning/ tanning kits which may get you in the right direction. in the meantime, keep the skin in a freezer.
 If the item is already tanned, it may not be possible to do much with it but you may be able to re-oil and stake which again is complex and really for a skilled person.

-A great starting point is one of the courses I offer - Beginner Taxidermy Training Course
+A great starting point is one of the courses I offer - Beginner Taxidermy Training Courses in birds or mammals.

 I would then suggest becoming a member of the Guild of Taxidermists where you will meet fellow taxidermists and be able to attend lectures on taxidermy although the more complex demonstrations of some advanced areas of taxidermy provided by the Guild will make more a lot more sense after having attended one of my or another good course.

-At the moment, I have a small mammal taxidermy training book - Beginner Taxidermy Training Book.
+At the moment, I have a training book on Beginner Taxidermy Small Mammal.
 I am working on a bird taxidermy training book.

 You can keep any item in a freezer.
 This will be fine and will keep for several years well wrapped in polythene.
 Put it in a box if it is small/fragile to protect it.
 Remember to record How, Where and When it died.
-This information is needed by taxidermists to comply with UK Taxidermy Law.
+This information is needed by taxidermists to comply with taxidermy law in the UK.

-If an item is too large, it would need to be skinned by a taxidermist.
-It can then be frozen.
+If an item is too large, it would need to be skinned by a taxidermist before it is frozen.

-Taxidermists in the UK usually mainly do wild UK animals and the usual cause of death of these are killed by the general public eg road traffic accidents, flying into windows, power lines, pollution, cats etc..
+Most taxidermists in the UK mainly do wild UK animals and the usual cause of death of these are killed by the general public eg road traffic accidents, flying into windows, power lines, pollution, cats etc.